-- Observes classroom teaching strategies, techniques, procedures, student behavior, and classroom management techniques of the mentor teacher and other faculty members within the school. - Replicates or "models" the above while instructing assigned classes. - Presents an appropriate lesson plan for each assigned teaching situation one week prior to the actual instructional period. - Evaluates pupil responses to the above activities. - Complies with the Acceptable Use of Technology Policy established by the school district.
+- Observes classroom teaching strategies, techniques, procedures, student behavior, and classroom management techniques of the mentor teacher and other faculty members within the school. - Replicates or "models" the above while instructing assigned classes. - Presents an appropriate lesson plan for each assigned teaching situation one week prior to the actual instructional period. - Evaluates student responses to the above activities. - Complies with the Acceptable Use of Technology Policy established by the school district. - Evaluates himself/herself on the four domains of Danielson, including each sub-domain.